 Whenever you need something, try to find it from local or online second-hand stores.

 Second-hand shopping is way more sustainable, and it is good for your pocket, too.

 If you see something pretty, don’t buy it immediately.

 Give it a couple of days, and see if it will fit in your wardrobe and if you don’t have a similar item already.

 Making a couple of outfits is an excellent way to see what’s missing in your wardrobe.

 This will help you see if there are missing pieces in your closet and if you need to fill it up with specific items.

 Take a whole day off

-Pick a day on the weekend that you don’t have essential things to do, as it may take a couple of hours (if not the whole day!).
+Pick a day on the weekend when you don’t have essential things to do, as it may take a couple of hours (if not the whole day!).